 - Waterlogged (2013).
 I was one of the editors, and the writer on “Grandpa” with Reetta Linjama (an autobiographical tale about my grandfather’s funeral) and “Free As The Sea” with Ksenia Kozhevnikova (featuring a female pirate who hunts slavers in the Golden Age of Piracy) .

 - Mega Fauna (2014).
-I was one of the editors, and the writer on “Hunt for the Unicorn” with Chenoa Gao, about a female hunter who seeks a unicorn’s horn, believing it to be her chance at freedom.
+I was one of the editors, and the writer on “Hunt for the Unicorn” with Chenoa Gao, about a huntress who pursues a unicorn, believing that its horn is her chance at freedom.

 - Bones of the Coast (2017).
-“Shining One” with Jeri Weaver, a horror story in which a young girl finds a mysterious idol that compels her to perform various horrific actions.
+“Shining One” with Jeri Weaver, a horror story in which a young girl finds a mysterious idol that compels her to perform various monstrous acts.

 - Epic Canadiana #1 (2013) and #2 (2015).
 I designed and edited the Epic Canadian series, a tribute to classic Canadian superheroes, and wrote several of the stories there.
 The second volume won the Gene Day Award for excellence in Canadian small-press publishing at the 2016 Joe Shusters.